New diesel scandal? German officials investigate Audi

 The world's biggest carmaker may have a new diesel emissions scandal on its hands.

-German officials are investigating Audi -- owned by the Volkswagen Group (VLKAY) -- on suspicion that it installed illegal emissions software in 6-cylinder diesel engines in its A6 luxury saloons and A7 coupés.
+German officials are investigating Audi -- owned by the Volkswagen Group (VLKAY) -- on suspicion that it installed illegal emissions software in 6-cylinder diesel engines in its A6 luxury saloons and A7 sporty hatchbacks.

 The country's motor vehicle authority has begun a formal investigation, Germany's Transport Ministry said in a statement emailed to CNN.